 In addition to required readings and videos, there are three assignments per lesson: Animal Accompaniment (field work and journal), an experiential Exercise, and Study Questions.
 Completed assignments should be submitted to the instructor in the Upload Assignment section at the end of each lesson.

-There are two exams, one after Part I: The Science of Sentience is completed, and the second at course completion, after Part II: Science of Suffering.
+There is a quiz per lesson, and two exams, one after Part I: The Science of Sentience is completed, and the second at course completion, after Part II: Science of Suffering.
 The latter is comprehensive covering all course material.
+Learners will re-take quizzes, assignments and exams until approved.

-There is one required text, Elephants on the Edge: What Animal Teach Us About Humanity (Yale 2009, referred to hereafter as “EE”).
-In addition to chapters from EE, each lesson includes journal articles that fortify lecture topics with more examples, specificity, and greater detail.
+There are two required texts, Elephants on the Edge: What Animals Teach Us About Humanity (Yale 2009, referred to hereafter as “EE”) and Carnivore Minds: Who these Fearsome Animals Really Are ( Yale 2017), referred to as “CM.”
+In addition to chapters from EE and CM, each lesson includes journal articles that fortify lecture topics with more examples, specificity, and greater detail.
 You are expected to spend three to four hours reading weekly.
 Readings provide source material referred to in lectures and will be useful in your assignments.
 If you wish to read other, related articles, please let me know and I will do my best to provide additional resources and citations.

 Begin listening to the main, first video lecture.
 These video lectures orient you to the subject matter covered in the lesson by introducing key concepts and theories that are discussed in more detail in the Readings or other supportive videos.
 Most lecture videos begin with a review from past lectures.
 Additional videos are provided that expand on subjects introduced in the lectures in more detail.
 With the exception of Lessons 6 and 7, required video watching time weekly is approximately 60-90 minutes.
 Lessons 6 and 7 include lengthy films which are required to illustrate concepts that will inform study questions.
 However, they are less technical than others.
 Some lessons provide optional (not required but recommended) videos which are intended to enhance and deepen your study into the subject matter.
 Note that Lesson 8 does not include a lecture video but others.